yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 - `GPU Video Decoding` means actually using the GPU's decoding capabilities to process videos.
 This is considerably faster than CPU decoding and is the default option.
 If a video format is not compatible with the user’s GPU, yuzu’s NVDEC emulation will automatically fallback to CPU decoding.

-For some time we were wondering why the Switch had an open spot in its language selection.
+For some time, we were wondering why the Switch had an open spot in its language selection.
 Turns out, with the release of `Mario Party Superstars`, Nintendo added support for Brazilian Portuguese!
 Morph [rushed to add support for it in yuzu](https://github.com/yuzu-emu/yuzu/pull/7244).
 Our game language selection menu can be found at `Emulation > Configure… > System > System > Language`.